Setland34/ETHkey-Paytr-Protocal/README.md

 # PAYTR-Private
 A repository for the Paytr protocol smart contracts

-# PAYTR-Private
-A repository for the Paytr protocol smart contracts

 ## Table of Contents
 1. [Description](#description)
 2. [Cloning the Repository](#cloning-the-repository)